antleaf/doapr/webroot/content/repositories/chemrxiv.md

 business_model: non-profit
 certificate_or_labels:
 closure_date:
-concerns_about_content: Email administrator
+concerns_about_content: support@chemrxiv.org with a description of the concern
-concerns_about_plagiarism: Email administator
+concerns_about_plagiarism: support@chemrxiv.org with a description of the concern
 contact: support@chemrxiv.org
 disciplinary_scope: Agriculture and Food Chemistry, Analytical Chemistry, Biological and Medicinal Chemistry, Catalysis, Chemical Education, Chemical Engineering and